AlphaAssay $ test my signal

 assay_register — seal the call before the data exists

-Your strategy spec is canonically hashed today and anchored into a public Merkle tree.
+Your strategy spec is canonically hashed with its service acceptance time into the operator-published Merkle/JSONL chain.
 Registrations are idempotent, and withdrawing one still counts against your family's budget — pre-registering ten variants and deleting nine is the oldest trick in the book, and it is priced in.

 assay_verdict — the post-cutoff test, then a certificate that travels

 Evaluates a registration strictly on bars after its cutoff, with maturity floor and fail-closed gap handling — and even an anchored signal is still deflated by how much its family searched.
-Any verdict exports as a signed certificate ($9.90; verification free for everyone) that now embeds the full trial_disclosure: N, effective N, sample length and the threshold curve — the numbers a skeptical reader needs to audit the deflation are inside the signed document itself.
+A separate certificate-issuance action exports the result as a signed artifact (current price in the live registry; verification free for everyone) that embeds the full trial_disclosure: N, effective N, sample length and the threshold curve — the numbers a skeptical reader needs to audit the deflation are inside the signed document itself.

-Deterministic: same input, same answer, bit for bit — no model temperature anywhere.
 Demote-only: evidence can kill a claim, never inflate one, so there is no „verified winners" list to raid.
+Pure/read results require an explicit as_of for reproducibility; stateful calls expose their effective timestamp and replay stored output only under the documented idempotency contract.
 Fail-closed: when data is too thin or a model leaves its validity range, the answer says so instead of guessing.
 And every fail arrives with its named cause of death.
 Wire the discipline into your agent once — copy-paste rules — and check prices against the live source on the pricing page.
 A methodology audit, not investment advice.